 Vivenna sat, shocked, mouth opened slightly.

 “The prejudice,” the man said.
-“Everyone else, they do a job, ask for recompense, and generally earn respect for what they do.
+“Everyone else, they do a job, ask for recompense, and generally earn respect.
 Not mercenaries.
-We earn a bad name--just for doing our job.
-Do you think a minstrel ever has to suffer being spat at for accepting payment from the highest bidder?
-Do you think a baker ever has to feel guilty for selling pastries to one man, then selling those same pastries to the man’s bitter enemies?
-No.”
+We get a bad name just for doing our job.
+Do you think minstrels ever get spat on for accepting payment from the highest bidder?
+Do you think bakers ever have to feel guilty for selling pastries to one man, then selling those same pastries to the man’s bitter enemies?”

 He eyed her.
-“Only the mercenary.
+“No. Only the mercenary.
 Unfair, wouldn’t you say?”

 “W. . .who are you?”
 Vivenna finally managed to ask.
-She jumped as another man sat down beside her.
+She jumped as another man sat down on her other side.
 Large of girth, this man wore a sword on his back.
 A colorful bird was sitting on the pommel.

 “I’m Denth,” the first man said, taking her hand and shaking it.
 “That’s Tonk Fah.”